Enterprise System Integration Patterns

 – Aggregation Pattern

-Types of integration patterns in enterprise systems
+Types of enterprise system integration pattern in enterprise systems

 1. Point-to-point integration